 Mesothelioma incidence describes the number of new cases diagnosed in a population over some range of time.
-Researching the incidence of asbestos cancer for specific groups of people is a major aspect of epidemiology, which can provide valuable information about patterns of the disease.
+The study of mesothelioma cancer trends is a part of the larger science of mesothelioma epidemiology, which uses incidence rates to find patterns of the disease.

 Free information, books, wristbands and more for patients and caregivers.Get Yours Today

 Researching the incidence of asbestos-related cancers for specific groups of people is a major aspect of epidemiology.
 Whereas the prevalence of the disease only measures the total number of cases observed at any given time, the disease's incidence also reveals a group's overall risk for the disease.

 Incidence rates are typically expressed as the number of potential cases per 100,000 people but can also be expressed in cases per million.

 According to the National Cancer Institute’s Surveillance, Epidemiology and End Results (SEER) database, annual incidence rates for mesothelioma are holding steady around one new case per 100,000 people.
 Doctors diagnose approximately 3,000 new cases of mesothelioma each year in the U.S.

 SEER tracks age-adjusted mesothelioma incidence rates from 1975 to 2014.
 Rates are down 9 percent from 2010 to 2014 — the latest available dataset — compared to the five years prior.

 The incidence rate for Americans, in general, peaked in the late 1980s and early 1990s, topping out in 1992 at 1.49 cases per 100,000.

 With data collected from epidemiological studies, researchers can identify the populations at highest risk for developing mesothelioma.
 By studying changes in the incidence rate and other trends over time, scientists can devise better measures for preventing asbestos diseases among these high-risk groups.

 This also allows researchers to establish what factors may cause mesothelioma.